Planting and Watering Instructionsen español

 - This should be done from October through March.

-Glover nursery does not recommend staking a tree unless placed where severe winds will affect the ability of the tree to stand upright.
+Glover Nursery does not recommend staking a tree unless placed where severe winds affect the ability of the tree to stand upright.

 - Staking deters the ability for the roots to properly develop and support the tree.